afsc-gap-products/akgfmaps/README.md

 browseVignettes('akgfmaps')
 ```

-# Troubleshooting
+# Troubleshooting Installation: Compatibility with PROJ 6

-akgfmaps provides limited backwards compatibility when using older (pre April-June 2020) versions of packages sp, sf, gstat, rgdal, raster, and stars.
-To determine if you have the proper package versions installed, run the following in a new session:
+akgfmaps has limited backwards compatibility with old versions of dependencies that do not include support for PROJ 6 strings (i.e., many versions of sp, sf, gstat, raster, and stars that were released before June 2020).
+To determine if you have the necessary dependencies installed, run the following in a new session:

 ```{r}
 library(sf)